Growth of Schreier graphs of automaton groups: Introduction

 \begin{theorem} Let $G$ be a group generated by a polynomial automaton of degree $m$.
 There exists a constant $A$ such that all orbital Schreier graphs $\gr_w(G)$ for $w\in\xo$ have subexponential growth not greater than $A^{(\log n)^{m+1}}$. \end{theorem}

-In order to prove Theorem~1 we establish certain weak contracting properties of groups generated by polynomial automata.
+In order to prove Theorem~1, we establish certain weak contracting properties of groups generated by polynomial automata.
 In particular, we prove that the word problem in these groups is solvable in subexponential time bounded above by $B^{(\log n)^{m+1}}$ for some constant~$B$.
 We also prove Theorem~\ref{theorem_main} for a more general class of automata (see Theorem~\ref{theorem_growth_Schr_general} in Section~\ref{Generalized Version}), which generalizes both polynomial automata and contracting groups.

-In Section~\ref{section_Examples} we apply Theorem~\ref{theorem_main} and its generalized version to construct automaton groups with Schreier graphs $\gr_w$ of intermediate growth.
+In Section~\ref{section_Examples} we apply Theorem~\ref{theorem_main} to construct automaton groups with Schreier graphs $\gr_w$ of intermediate growth.
 In the first example we consider a class of automaton groups, whose Schreier graphs $\gr_w$ are a generalized version of the $\omega$-periodic graph of intermediate growth studied in \cite{omega_periodic,SchreierInter}.
-Basically, this example shows that for many polynomial automata the Schreier graphs $\gr_w$ have intermediate growth.
+This example shows that the upper bound in Theorem~\ref{theorem_main} is asymptotically optimal by providing an example of a polynomial automaton of degree $m$ for each $m\in\mathbb{N}$, whose all orbital Schreier graphs $\gr_w$ for $w\in X^{\omega}$ have growth not less than $B^{(\log n)^{m+1}}$ for some constant $B>1$.
 Another example comes from the well-known Hanoi Tower Game on $k$ pegs.
 This game was modeled by automaton groups $G_{(k)}$ in \cite{gri_sunik:hanoi}, and, using known estimates on the complexity of the Hanoi Tower Game, it was noticed that the orbital Schreier graph $\gr_{0^{\infty}}(G_{(k)})$ for $k\geq 4$ has intermediate growth.
 The automata generating groups $G_{(k)}$ for $k\geq 4$ are not polynomial, but we apply similar arguments to prove that all orbital Schreier graphs $\gr_w(G_{(k)})$ have intermediate growth.